yoctoalex/f5-isc-lab/README.rst

 ************************************************************************
 In order to test geo-proximity rules, you can use your own VPN service (if you have one), remote desktop to a VM in a different region (if you have one), or alternatively use the Opera browser as described below.

-1) Open the Opera browser, click **Settings**, **Advanced**, **Features** and then **Enable VPN**.
+`a)` Open the Opera browser, click **Settings**, **Advanced**, **Features** and then **Enable VPN**.

 .. figure:: _figures/opera_setup.png

-Accept the invite we sent to your mail.
+`b)` In your email, accept the invite we sent you.

 .. figure:: _figures/invite.png

-Click on the username icon at the top right corner and switch account to the ISC-Lab-xxx (where xxx is your unique id which can be found in the invite).
+`c)` Go to the F5 Cloud Services Portal and click on the username icon in the top right corner and switch account to the ISC-Lab-xxx (where xxx is your unique id which can be found in the invite).

 .. figure:: _figures/switch_account.png

-Go to the Essential App Protect tab and find your application.
+`d)` Go to the Essential App Protect tab and find your application.
 We have pre-created it for you.
 The application name is isc-lab-xxx.securelab.online where xxx is your unique id.

 .. figure:: _figures/open_the_app.png